j-info/ctfsite/walkthroughs/2022-06-01-CyberSploit1.md

 ## System Access

-Not having much else to go on I try the decoded base64 string (which looks more like a flag than a password) and it works for an ssh in as itsskv:
+Not having much else to go on I try the decoded base64 string as a password (which looks more like a flag than a password) and it works for an ssh in as itsskv:

 ```
 itsskv@192.168.216.92's password: